 The difference between the schedule fee and the benefit paid by Medicare is known as the ‘gap amount’.

 The ‘gap amount’ for an eye injection given in the doctor’s rooms is currently $45.10.
 This is calculated as the schedule fee ($300.75) minus Medicare benefit ($255.65).
 (Refer to Table 1)

 Once the total gap amount for all Medicare items exceeds the Original Medicare Safety Net threshold* in a calendar year, the Original Medicare Safety Net will refund 100% of the schedule fee for subsequent Medicare items.
 For example, for Item 42738 (Injection fee), you would receive a benefit of $300.75.

 * The Original Medicare Safety Net threshold is set by the Australian Government and changes from time to time.
 In 2017 the threshold is $447.40.

 Costs may vary between doctors and doctors may charge more than the Medicare schedule fee.
 The difference between what the doctor charges and the Medicare benefit is known as the ‘out-of-pocket’ cost.
 This is not the same as the ‘gap amount’.
-For example, if a doctor charges $100 for a subsequent consultation (Item 105) and $400 for an in-rooms injection (Item 42738), the out-of-pocket costs for these will be as follows (in red):
+For example, if a doctor charges $400 for an in-rooms injection (item 42738), the out-of-pocket costs for this will be $144.35 per Table 2 below.